alexpasmantier/television/README.md

 - `Stdin`: search through lines of text from stdin.

-## Design
+## Design (high-level)
 #### Channels
 **Television**'s design is primarily based on the concept of **Channels**.

-A **Channel** is a source of data that can be used for fuzzy finding.
-It can be anything from a file system directory, a git repository, a list of strings, a list of numbers, etc.
+Channels are just structs that implement the `OnAir` trait.

+As such, channels can virtually be anything that can respond to a user query and return a result under the form of a list of entries.
+This means channels can be anything from conventional data sources you might want to search through (like files, git repositories, remote filesystems, environment variables etc.) to more exotic implementations that might inclue a REPL, a calculator, a web browser, search through your spotify library, your email, etc.

-**Television** provides a set of built-in **Channels** that can be used out of the box (see [Built-in Channels](#📺-built-in-channels)).
+**Television** provides a set of built-in **Channels** that can be used out of the box (see [Built-in Channels](#built-in-channels)).
 The list of available channels will grow over time as new channels are implemented to satisfy different use cases.

-Because a **Channel** is nothing more than a source of data that can respond to a user query, channels can virtually search through anything ranging from a local file system to a remote database, a list of environment variables, something passed through stdin, etc.

 #### Transitions
 When it makes sense, **Television** allows for transitions between different channels.
 For example, you might want to